 While examining and cleaning the area, take a good look to see if there are any signs of infection or if there is any built up debris or an object embedded in the wound.
 These will require a veterinarian’s help to remove safely and cleanly.

 In many cases, minor wounds on cats will clean up on their own, just like a bruise or a small cut on a human.
-But make sure you keep checking the wound to make sure that it is not becoming infected or swelling up.
+But keep checking the wound to make sure that it is not becoming infected or swelling up.

-Taking pictures with your camera phone can help you judge to see if a wound is worsening.
+Taking pictures with your camera phone for comparison can help you judge to see if a wound is worsening.
 If that seems to be the case, call your vet straight away.

 Has your cat ever suffered from a minor wound?
 How did you help them recover?
 Let us know in the comments section below.